Network Forensics in Cybersecurity: Unveiling the Invisible Adversary

 Insights are used to contain threats, fix weaknesses, and prevent similar incidents.
 This step ensures investigations lead to real security improvements.

-Why is Network Forensics Important in Cybersecurity?
+Why Network Forensics is Critical in Cybersecurity?

-Analyzing network activity helps teams understand attacker tactics and techniques.
+Threat Intelligence Development – Analyzing network activity helps teams understand attacker tactics and techniques.
 This intelligence improves future defenses.

-Unauthorized data transfers can be detected during live monitoring or after an incident.
+Data Loss Prevention – Unauthorized data transfers can be detected during live monitoring or after an incident.
 Network forensics shows how sensitive data left the organization.

 Network Forensics Analysis Techniques